wp-plugins/buddypress-compliments/readme.txt

 4. Submitted compliments will be visible in user's compliments section.

 == Changelog ==

+= 0.0.3 =
+Docblocks added to all functions, filters and actions - ADDED Members can delete compliments received? setting - ADDED Number of Compliments to display per page setting - ADDED Custom CSS styles setting - ADDED
+Validation added when adding compliment, icon required - FIXED Some strings are not translatable - FIXED

 = 0.0.2 =
 * Support for bp activity component - ADDED